biobakery/MetaPhlAn/strainphlan2_src/README.md

 Step 5.
 Build the multiple sequence alignment and phylogenetic tree:

 This step will filtered the selected clade markers based on their presence in the *sample-reconstructed strains* (stored in the marker files produced in step 3) and *reference-genomes* (if specified).
 Also the *sample-reconstructed strains* and *reference-genomes* will be filtered based on the presence of the selected clade markers.
-From this filtered markers and samples, StrainPhlAn will call PhyloPhlAn2 to produce a multiple sequence alignment (MSA) and to build the phylogenetic tree.
+From this filtered markers and samples, StrainPhlAn2 will call PhyloPhlAn2 to produce a multiple sequence alignment (MSA) and to build the phylogenetic tree.

 The commands to run are: